karthikiyengar/portfolio/_posts/why-i-quit-whatsapp.md

 Also, I'm pretty sure that I'm not going to lose the people I care about just because I'm not on some stupid app.

 ## Hah!
-Then why are you on Facebook
+Then why are you on Facebook?

 Privacy is not binary.
 It's hard for all of us to quit platforms because they're so integrated into our lives now, but we have choices.
 We can start by being more aware and taking small steps to not encourage companies to behave in this way.
 Having worked on the inside for multiple companies as a software engineer, I've personally experienced how bad things could be when it comes to misusing personal information.